Masashi Tabuchi, PhD

 Research Projects

-1. Molecular and Neural Mechanisms of Sleep
+1. Circadian Clock Neural Encoding Mechanisms Engineering Sleep

-2. Molecular and Neural Mechanisms of Nutrition Specific Hunger
+2. Molecular and Neural Mechanisms of Nutrition-Specific Hunger

 3. Molecular and Neural Mechanisms of Alzheimer's Disease